Payphone: United States

 After the breakup of the Bell System in 1984, it was not long before independent stores selling telephones opened up.
 After that, privately owned payphones hit the market.
 Sources differ as to whether the peak number of payphones in the United States was 2.6 million in 1995 or 2.2 million in 2000.
-Since 2007, the number of payphones in the United States in operation has declined by 48%.
+Since then the number of payphones in the United States has declined.
 In July 2009, AT&T officially stopped supporting the Public Payphone service.
 Over 139,000 locations were sold in 2009.
 At the end of 2012, the Federal Communications Commission (FCC) reported the number of payphones at 243,487 generating $362 million – falling to $286 million by 2015.
-The major carriers, AT&T and Verizon, have both exited the business, leaving the market to be served by independent payphone companies.
+The major carriers, AT&T and Verizon, exited the business, leaving the market to independent payphone companies.
 In 2018, it was estimated 100,000 payphones remained in the U.S., with roughly a fifth of them located in New York.
-Four years later, NYC removed its last public one, though some private pay phones still exist on public property, along with four full-length booths still standing in the Upper West Side (as of May 2022).
+Four years later, NYC removed its last public one, though some private pay phones remained on public property, and four full-length booths still stood on the Upper West Side in May 2022.

-In recent years, deregulation in the United States has allowed payphone service provided by a variety of companies.
-Such telephones are called "customer-owned coin-operated telephones" (COCOT), and are mostly kept in as good condition as compared with a payphone owned and operated by the local telephone company.
-COCOT contracts are usually more generous to the landlord than telecom ones, hence telecom payphones on private premises have been more often replaced than street phones.
-One common implementation is operated by vending machine companies and contains a hard-wired list of non-toll telephone exchanges to which it will complete calls.

-In the United States, a payphone operator collects an FCC-mandated fee of 49.4¢ from the owner of a toll-free number for each call successfully placed to that number from the payphone.
-This results in many toll-free numbers rejecting calls from payphones in an attempt to avoid this surcharge; calling cards, which require the caller to dial through a toll-free number, will often pass this surcharge back to the caller, either as a separate itemized charge, a 50¢ to 90¢ increase in the price of the call, or (in the case of many prepaid calling cards) the deduction of an extra number of minutes from the balance of the prepaid card.

-"Dead-heads" may have influenced the development of the payphone.
-Dead-heads were non-subscriber users that made a call at a place of business and did not pay for the call.
-The Wisconsin Telephone Company in 1893, for example, attempted to put an end to this practice by implementing ten-cent coin slots so that users had to pay for the call.
-The idea behind this was to reduce the financial stress a smaller business may face from having dead-heads.